 #2: Create a campaign specifically designed for the Chinese market.

 Here’s another mind-blowing number: China has 648 million internet users.
 So when they decide that they are going to splash out on some overseas travel, where are they going to turn?
 That’s right: the internet.

 Translate your website into Mandarin.

 Even if they can read English (or whichever language your website is in), the vast majority of Chinese travellers are going to prefer reading in their own native language.
 It’s just easier.

-So get your website translate into Mandarin.
+So get your website translated into Mandarin.
 Best part?
 The translation doesn’t have to cost an arm and a leg.
-Just hop onto UpWork and find someone who’s willing to do the work at a price-point that works for you (just make sure you’re working with someone who is reputable and has good reviews).
+Just hop onto UpWork and find someone who’s willing to do the work at a price point that works for you (just make sure you’re working with someone who is reputable and has good reviews).

 If you want to target the Chinese market, getting your tours listed on cTrip should be a no brainer.
 Tipping the scales at nearly 400,000 visitors a day, cTrip is the grandfather when it comes to Chinese OTAs.